OpenDSA/OpenDSA/RST/en/Glossary.rst

       least one of the locations must store two or more of the objects.

    pivot
-      In :term:`quicksort`, the value that is used to split the list into sublists, one with lesser values than the pivot, the other with greater values than the pivot.
+      In :term:`Quicksort`, the value that is used to split the list into sublists, one with lesser values than the pivot, the other with greater values than the pivot.